clauda/nzen/README.md

 `rake db:migrate`
 `rake db:seed`

-There are two rake tasks to load Categories and Districts.
+There are a rake task to load some Services.

-`rake category:seed`
-`rake district:seed`
+`rake service:seed`

 Run web server: